9 to 5 (TV series): Season 3

-ABC ratings

 First-run syndication

 New episodes of 9 to 5 surfaced in first-run syndication in Fall 1986.
 Valerie Curtin was back as Judy Bernly as was Rachel Dennison.
 Assuming the starring role, in place of the unavailable Rita Moreno, was Sally Struthers as slightly naive single mother Marsha McMurray Shrimpton, who added fresh perspective to the group.
 For the second time in the TV series, the company that the lead characters worked for changed again, this time to Barkley Foods International.

-In the syndicated version, Franklin Hart was history; the girls' superiors were ladies' man Russ Merman (Peter Evans), Bud Coleman (Edward Winter), and Marsha's boss in the 1986-87 season, Sharmin Cunningham (Dorian Lopinto).
+In the syndicated version, Franklin Hart was no longer the girls' supervisor.
+During this version, the girls' superiors were ladies' man Russ Merman (Peter Evans), Bud Coleman (Edward Winter), and Marsha's boss in the 1986-87 season, Sharmin Cunningham (Dorian Lopinto).
 The following season, Vice President of Sales E. Nelson Felb (Fred Applegate) became Marsha's boss.
 Also featured were James (James Martinez), the maintenance man of the Barkley Foods building, and Morgan (Art Evans), the Jamaican-accented mailroom clerk who added to the office camaraderie.

 The syndication arm of 20th Century Fox Television sold the series to stations across the United States, including those owned by then-corporate sibling Fox Television Stations.
 9 to 5 also aired on WTBS in Atlanta, whose then-status as a cable superstation made the series available to a national audience.